Blackfriars, Newcastle upon Tyne: Reformation

-During the Reformation begun by Henry VIII in 1536, the five Newcastle friaries and the single nunnery were dissolved and the land was sold to the Corporation and to rich merchants in 1539.
+During the Reformation begun by Henry VIII in 1536, the five Newcastle mendicant communities and the nunnery were dissolved and the land was sold to the corporation and to rich merchants in 1539.
 The Church, sacristy, eastern half of the chapter house and cloister were all demolished.
 At this time there were fewer than 60 inmates of the religious houses in Newcastle.
 The convent of Blackfriars was sold to the Mayor and burgesses of Newcastle, who then leased it to nine of the town's craft guilds, to be used as their headquarters in 1552.
 This probably explains why it is the only one of the religious houses whose building survives to the present day.

 The guilds carried out extensive changes to adapt the cloistered buildings to their own use.
 This was carried out in the late 16th and early 17th centuries.
 Between 1709 and 1739 many further alterations were made, such as providing new windows and altering floor levels.
 Some of the guilds, such as the Tailors and the Cordwainers, moved out of Blackfriars for a while and subsequently returned.
 The guilds’ meeting houses in Blackfriars were well used until the 19th century.
 The guilds only met in them once a quarter, so that they were used for other purposes the rest of the time.
 Ground floor rooms often served as dwellings, either for people employed by the guilds, or for the needy, who lived there free of rent.